Who Should Sign my Contract?

 A new bride and her mother (who is paying you) have come to you for a consultation.
 They’re both so excited to start working with you and can’t wait to dot their ‘I’s’ and cross their ’T’s.’
 They know you’re the one for them and want to sign your agreement.
 It’s just a formality anyway, right?
 (Eeek!
 Not quite…)

 Or maybe you’re entering a new business venture, eager to license out your work to start earning some of that “passive income” everyone talks about.
 When it comes time to sign, do you know what name will be in the agreement and whose signature will be at the bottom?
 Yours, right?
 (Maybe not.)

-One of the most important parts of signing a contract is getting the parties correct.
+One of the most important parts of signing an online contract is getting the parties correct.
 Sounds easy, but in practice, it isn’t always so straightforward.
 Let’s take a closer look at who should be signing contracts.

 A contract is merely an agreement of expectations and obligations between two or more people or parties.
 A ‘real person’ can enter these agreements, like Jane Doe, but so can a company, such as XYZ Calligraphy Co., LLC

 The Eager Bride

 So let’s go back to the eager bride and her mom.
 If her mom is paying you, should she sign?
 Probably.
 The person(s) who signs your agreement is the one you are legally obligated to serve.
 However, even if mom doesn’t sign but she’s still paying (and you know this), mom probably needs to sign your agreement too.
 This is because if something goes wrong, the person you want to pay you is not obligated to pay you.

 Allowing mom to sign by herself could result in a huge headache if she and her daughter have differing opinions about what they want from you.
 You are responsible to mom and daughter collectively.
 However, there’s the added benefit of being able to collect your payment from either/or person if one person doesn’t pay on time.